Lafric/Master-Arbeit/README.md

   Part I: Recommendations for data in publications.
   RECOMMENDATIONS 1-5: Data mentioned in a publication should:

-    1. Be available in a shared community repository, so anyone can access it
+  1.Be available in a shared community repository, so anyone can access it
   2. Include basic metadata, so others can search and understand its contents
   3. Have a license, so anyone can understand the conditions for reuse of the data
   4. Have an associated digital object identifier (DOI) or persistent URL (PURL) so that the data is available permanently
   5. Be cited properly in the prose and listed accurately among the references, so readers can identify the datasets unequivocally and data creators can receive credit for their work

   Part II: Recommendations for source code implementing AI methods and experiments in publications.
   RECOMMENDATIONS 6-10: Source code used for implementing an AI method and executing an experiment should